Eye color evolution in humans

 The accumulation of mutations has allowed for the continued evolution of new eye colors.

 Eye color is a tricky subject.
 However, until recently, few scientists defined it in this manner.
 It was once thought that eye color was controlled by a single gene – brown, dominant; blue, recessive.
-The quantity of melanin, or pigment, in a person’s iris influences their eye color.
-As a result, the more melanin you have, the darker your eyes will seem.
-Brown is the most frequent eye color worldwide.
+Melanin, or pigment, content in an individual’s iris determines their eye colour.
+Your eyes will therefore look to be darker the more melanin you possess.
+The most often occurring eye color worldwide is brown.

 Why do we have different eye colors evolution?

-Our family’s gene diversity is also incredibly significant in the creation of our genes.
-The gene handed down from parent to kid is also active in the individual’s biology, particularly in physical traits.
-People’s physical appearances might differ from one another owing to genetic coding or other disorders.
+Furthermore very important in the formation of our genes is the variation of genes in our family.
+Particularly in physical characteristics, the gene passed on from parent to child is also active in the person’s biology.
+Different people’s physical looks might result from genetic coding or other diseases.
 You’ve undoubtedly seen folks with varying skin tones or people with different eye colors.
 In anatomy, this color variance, which we see in celebrities, is known as heterochromia.

 Heterochromia is caused by an excess or shortage of melanin pigmentation.
 This can be inherited or caused through genetic mosaicism, chimerism, sickness, or trauma.